The Halo Effect Innovative laser technology is a game changer for anti-aging prevention and total skin rejuvenation

 As we age, we start to notice more skin imperfections, from sun damage and uneven tone to enlarged pores and fine lines.
 But modern beauty isn’t about trying to look like Barbie; it’s about making our best assets glow again.
+That’s why skin helpers can help with your skin problems before it becomes serious and can cost you.

 “It’s all about prevention and regenerative health when it comes to modern beauty,” says Dr. Cody Hemsworth, medical director of Skin Worthy, a boutique aesthetic dermatology clinic specializing in non-surgical procedures.
 “Why chase lines with filler when you can prevent them from happening in the first place?
 Combining laser resurfacing with growth factors has changed the way our skin is aging.”